Frequently Asked Questions

 Q: What should you do if the unit develops mold?

 A: In most cases the unit should not develop any mold since it is a closed system.
 But if it does develop mold it can be cleaned by using 1/8 of a cup of Clorox bleach in each side tank.
 (Note: make sure you have a new filter ready to put in after cleaning).
 Run the unit for 15 min and then turn it off and let it sit for 24 hours.
 Then run it for another 15 min to clear any build up out.
 Next drain unit, replace filter and refill with clean cold water.
-To prevent mold or scale you can use a water conditioner designed for evaporative coolers or humidifiers.

 Q: Water is leaking out of the back of the unit by the filter?

 A: In most cases this is caused by the filter panel not being seated correctly into the base.
 Remove the filter panel.
 Once removed check that all of the tubes located at the bottom of the panel are straight and that there are no obstructions.
 Next re-insert filter panel make sure that you have lined up all of the water return tubes into the holes at the base of the unit.
-Also make sure the unit is on a level surface and the side tanks are seated properly.

 Q: For best cooling what speed should I run the fan?